Velatryx/holbertonschool-cyber_security/privilege_escalation_security_shells/0x00_what_the_shell/writeups/0-task.md

 First, I used ssh to connect to the machine: ssh user@IP

-My attempts:

-I tried exporting the path and read it, but forgot 'flag' is restricted.

-attempt 1: $ export $FILE=/home/user/flag

-Hemm you know flag is blacklisted.

-attempt 2: $ cat -

-Hemm you know - is blacklisted.

-attempt 3$ cat /home/user/*

-Hemm you know \* is blacklisted.

-Finally, I used shell globbing, matching the count of '?' to length of 'flag' string. attempt 4 (FOUND): $ cat /home/user/????
+Then, I used shell globbing, matching the count of '?' to length of 'flag' string.

+$ cat /home/user/????

 CTF{who_needs_espace_when_u_have_bash_HASH : 03802581490b263f973aba02eac2ad2a}